-People who own diesel cars, definitely have diesel particulate filters.
-However, most people lack the slightest clue on how to maintain the particulate diesel filter in their vehicle which results in the filters clogging with soot.
+People who own diesel cars have diesel particulate filters.
+However, most people lack the slightest clue how to maintain the particulate diesel filter in their vehicle, resulting in the filters clogging with soot.

-For two decades now, we have been fitting diesel particulate filters in diesel fuel vehicles.
-Nonetheless, if tampered or lack superior maintenance your vehicle ends up with serious consequences.
+For two decades now, we have fitted diesel particulate filters in diesel fuel vehicles.
+Nonetheless, if tampered with or lacks superior maintenance, your car ends up with severe consequences.

-The DPF (Diesel Particulate Filter) requires cleaning regularly, by a process referred to as regeneration.
-The process is either active, forced regeneration or passive.
+The DPF (Diesel Particulate Filter) requires regular cleaning by a process referred to as regeneration.
+The process is either active, forced regeneration, or passive.

-In this article, we will explain exactly all what you need to know about diesel particulate filter and ways of maintaining it.
+This article will explain precisely all you need to know about the diesel particulate filter and ways of maintaining it.

 Table of Contents